rmnavr/wmcells/README.md

-# WMCells — visually organized stylesheet for Mathematica notebooke
+# WMCells — visually organized stylesheet for Mathematica notebooks

 WMCells is stylesheet for proper visual structuring of Wolfram Mathematica cells (inside notebooks).